metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

       #.
 Between ``qux`` from the previous cycle and ``foo``
          *every even cycle* (e.g. qux.1 => foo.2).

-      Have a go at adding inter-cycle dependencies to your ``suite.rc`` file to make your workflow match the diagram below.
+      Have a go at adding inter-cycle dependencies to your ``flow.cylc`` file to make your workflow match the diagram below.

       .. hint::